 A diverse network of hundreds of colleges and universities implementing comprehensive plans in pursuit of a sustainable future.

-The Climate Leadership Network comprises more than 600 colleges and universities in every state and the District of Columbia who are taking action on climate and preparing students through research and education to solve the challenges of the 21st century.
+The Climate Leadership Network comprises colleges and universities in nearly every state and the District of Columbia who are taking action on climate and preparing students through research and education to solve the challenges of the 21st century.